100-Degree Days Finally Over?

-Some early morning storms are possible, however, most of Sunday and Monday will be rain free (unfortunately), and still warm in the upper 90s.
+Monday will be rain free (and probably Tuesday too), but we’ll still reach highs in the mid to upper 90s.
 The north wind in place will keep humidity in check so it won’t be as oppressive as most of the past week.
+Mornings have been very comfortable this weekend and that trend will continue early this week.

 Rain Chances Are Back This Week: